anoma/masp/masp_proofs/README.md

-# zcash_proofs
+# masp_proofs

-This library contains the zk-SNARK circuits for Zcash, and the APIs for creating and verifying proofs.
+This library contains the zk-SNARK circuits for MASP, based on the circuits for Zcash Sapling, and the APIs for creating and verifying proofs.

 ## License